sanducanxue/coins-docs.github.io/docs/rest-api.md

 ## General API Information

 * The base endpoint is: **https://api.pro.coins.ph**
-* All endpoints return either a JSON object or array.
+* All endpoints return data in either a JSON object or array format.
-* Data is returned in **ascending** order.
-Oldest first, newest last.
+* Data is returned in **ascending** order, with the oldest records appearing first and the newest records appearing last.
-* All time and timestamp related fields are in milliseconds.
+* All time and timestamp related fields are expressed in milliseconds.

 ## HTTP Return Codes
-* HTTP `4XX` return codes are used for for malformed requests;the issue is on the sender's side.
+* HTTP `4XX` return codes are used for malformed requests; the issue is on the sender's side.
 * HTTP `403` return code is used when the WAF Limit (Web Application Firewall) has been violated.
 * HTTP `429` return code is used when breaking a request rate limit.
 * HTTP `418` return code is used when an IP has been auto-banned for continuing to send requests after receiving `429` codes.
-* HTTP `5XX` return codes are used for internal errors; the issue is on exchange's side.It is important to **NOT** treat this as a failure operation; the execution status is UNKNOWN and could have been a success.
+* HTTP `5XX` return codes are used for internal errors; the issue is on exchange's side.
+It is important to **NOT** treat this as a failure operation; the execution status is UNKNOWN and could have been a success.

 ## Error Codes
 * Any endpoint can return an ERROR; the error payload is as follows: